auerswal/pubcloud2020/ex4-infra/README.md

 ```

-I can log into the jump host via the web server and disable `eth`:
+I can log into the jump host via the web server and disable `eth1`:

 ```
 $ ssh -o ProxyJump=ubuntu@3.127.94.209 ubuntu@10.42.255.147